webmandesign/demo-content/polyclinic/content/readme.md

   * [Subtitles](https://wordpress.org/plugins/subtitles/) - to display page/post subtitles used in the demo content
   * [Jetpack](https://wordpress.org/plugins/jetpack/) - demo content includes [tiled galleries](https://jetpack.me/support/tiled-galleries/) which are feature of this plugin

+## One-click installation

+**Polyclinic** theme supports one-click demo content installation via your WordPress dashboard.
+Once you have installed and activated demo content required plugins as listed above, refer to [theme documentation](https://www.webmandesign.eu/manual/polyclinic/#demo-content) for information on how to run the one-click demo installation process. *You do not need to download and install the files from this repository in that case!*

+## Installation process

+**This is for manual installation only.**

 > The original [**WordPress Importer** plugin](https://wordpress.org/plugins/wordpress-importer/) is pretty *outdated* and buggy.
 To eliminate the issues during theme demo content import I suggest using [a new version of the plugin](https://github.com/humanmade/WordPress-Importer).
 Although it is *still in development*, it is perfectly usable and you can [**download it** from its Github repository](https://github.com/humanmade/WordPress-Importer#how-do-i-use-it).

-## Installation process

 1. Download the `.xml` file to your computer (read below for "How to download the files?")
 2. Install the demo content XML file according to [WordPress Codex instructions](http://codex.wordpress.org/Importing_Content#WordPress) (or [watch the video](https://webdesign.tutsplus.com/courses/a-beginners-guide-to-using-wordpress/lessons/wordpress-tools) on how to import WordPress XML files)